federation of teachers

 FCFT reminds all members that if they have concerns about returning to schools to pack up their classrooms, they can contact their principal to opt-out.
 Our union is also available for help and support during this process.

-Our President Tina Williams was on the nightly news yesterday talking about different options FCPS is considering for returning to schools.
+Our President Tina Williams was on the nightly news in May talking about different options FCPS is considering for returning to schools.

 Facial Masks for Minority Communities